Tuesday, August 22, 2017

 A couple of years back, Young Man was arrested in Romania for using an electric saw to slice his mother to pieces.
 All would have gone well for him had he not chosen to multi-task.
 He decided to watch television as he diced Mother into cubes that he didn’t notice the cord tangling up his arms.
 Apart from dicing Mother, he also ended up sawing off his foot.

 In Paris, USA - yes there is a Paris in the US, Chap clobbered Wifey and Toy-ee to death then doused them with petrol to burn.
-His intention was to burn them then flee while smoking a celebratory joint.
-Then he thought about multi-tasking.
+His intention was to burn them then flee while smoking a celebratory joint - until he thought about multi-tasking.
 As he gathered their remains, he lit up the joint, tossed the match to the floor and unaware that he too was also doused in fuel, he flared up like House-ee’s sigiri and suffered third degree burns.

 Closer to home, there is Pompi.
 Rather than send a txt to one recipient at a time, he multi-tasked - while deeply engaged in a raucous conversation and sending txt messages to three different people.
 Is there any need to tell you what happened next?